RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 Answer: A

-### Question # 15 - 	The CWE/SANS Top 25 most dangerous software errors includes the use of hard- coded credentials.
-What common cloud service component can be used to avoid this problem for cloud- hosted software and applications?
+### Question # 15 - 	The CWE/SANS Top 25 most dangerous software errors includes the use of hard-coded credentials.
+What common cloud service component can be used [to avoid this problem] for cloud- hosted software and applications?
 A.	An MFA token.
 B.	A TPM.
 C.	A KMS.